 The underground war fought on the Western Front and at Gallipoli has been, until recently, a rather overlooked aspect of WW1.
 With both sides facing stalemate, above ground tunneling and detonating vast mines beneath enemy trenches became one way to try breaking the deadlock.
 Both sides deployed Tunneling Companies, often composed of skilled laborers and miners drafted for their specialist skills.
 The underground war involved stealth, patience, nerves of steel and the constant risk of being buried alive as tunnelers tried to explode counter-mines to destroy their opponents.
 Beneath Hill 60 follows one of Australia’s tunneling units as they prepare to destroy German defenses at Messines Ridge, and has a truly tragic ending.

 Released in 1976, Aces High is a combination of R.C.
 Sherriff’s Journey’s End and Sagittarius Rising, the memoir of RFC ace Cecil Lewis.
-Colin Firth plays rookie pilot Croft and the movie follows him over his first (and last) week as a frontline fighter pilot.
+Colin Firth plays rookie pilot Croft; the movie follows him over his first (and last) week as a frontline fighter pilot.
 Directed by Jack Gold, it also stars Malcolm McDowell as squadron commander Gresham, cracking under the constant strains of casualties and command.
 Christopher Plummer plays veteran pilot Uncle Sinclair, who takes Croft under his wing, all while Simon Ward’s Lieutenant Crawford is driven mad by constant fear.
-At one point the average life expectancy of a rookie RFC pilot was a matter of days.
-Mostly aged around 20, RFC rookies had two choices: Learn quickly, or die.
+At this point, the average life expectancy of a rookie RFC pilot was a matter of days.
+Mostly around 20 years old, these rookies had two choices: Learn quickly, or die.

 Lawrence of Arabia